 It is a free territory for partners to explore their mutual relationship and work together toward a way forward.

 The couple therapy setting is not designed to “fix” a couple, as there are no “broken” couples, but to offer the opportunity, facilitated by an experienced therapist, to explore mutual feelings, unspoken needs and silent (or explicit) conflicts.

-There is no pre-determined ending for a couple therapy, as its main aim is to foster an open conversation between partners, in order to work together toward individual and couple well-being.
+The main aim is to foster an open conversation between partners, in order to work together toward individual and couple well-being.

 Systemic Family Therapy

 Systemic Family Therapy, particularly designed to address issues with young people and children in a family setting, stems from one idea: as a part of the family, we are all connected and, despite all individual goals and needs, we shared togetherness and mutual belonging.

 When a child presents with a problem, Systemic Family Therapy aims at engaging the whole family in the search for a solution.